Decadently delicious vegan oreo pie with an oreo cookie crust, creamy chocolate peanut butter mousse center and a whipped coconut cream topping.

 I was scrolling my facebook newsfeed, as you do.
 And one of those recipe videos starting playing.
 I don’t know if it was Tasty or Tip Hero, one of those.

-And basically it was a pie recipe quite different to this one, in the sense that it used a heap of ingredients that did not come anywhere near this pie, like cream cheese and heavy cream and all sorts, but it gave me the idea for this 3-layer vegan chocolate peanut butter oreo pie.
+And basically it was a pie recipe quite different to this one, in the sense that it used a heap of ingredients that did not come anywhere near this pie, like cream cheese and heavy cream and all sorts, but it gave me the idea for this delicious vegan oreo pie.

-And like pretty much most of my recipes, I had to test it a couple of times before I perfected it, so Jaye has been eating this pie every day for a couple of weeks.
-Good thing the man has a fast metabolism!
+And like pretty much most of my recipes, I had to test it a couple of times before I perfected it, so Jaye has been eating this pie every day for a couple of weeks and there have been NO complaints from him.

 The Oreo crust comes out fabulously, and it’s just two ingredients, so super easy.
 And of course a coconut whipped cream topping is a walk in the park for us vegan bakers. 🙂